iamahless/anchorless-visa-dossier/README.md

 # VISA Dossier Management System

 This project implements a basic VISA Dossier management feature, allowing users to upload, view, and delete essential visa documents.
-It consists of a Laravel (API only) backend and a React Router v7 frontend.
+It consists of a Laravel (API only) backend and a React (formerly Remix) frontend.

 ## Features